Huffman Prairie

 Huffman Prairie, also known as Huffman Prairie Flying Field or Huffman Field is part of Ohio's Dayton Aviation Heritage National Historical Park.
-The 84-acre (34-hectare) patch of rough pasture, near Fairborn, northeast of Dayton, is the place where the Wright brothers (Wilbur and Orville) undertook the difficult and sometimes dangerous task of creating a dependable, fully controllable airplane and training themselves to be pilots.
+The 84-acre (34-hectare) patch of rough pasture, near Fairborn, northeast of Dayton, is the place where the Wright brothers (Wilbur and Orville) undertook the task of creating a dependable, fully controllable airplane and training themselves to be pilots.
 Many early aircraft records were set by the Wrights at the Huffman Prairie.

 History

 The Wrights began using Huffman Prairie in 1904 with the permission of the field's owner, Dayton banker Torrence Huffman.
 It was located near an interurban trolley stop called Simms Station, 8 mi outside the brothers' hometown of Dayton.
 In April, they started testing their Wright Flyer II.

 The Wrights made about 150 flights at the field in 1904–1905, leading to development of the 1905 Wright Flyer III, which they considered to be the first practical airplane.
 This aircraft has been restored, and is now displayed at the Carillon Historical Park in Dayton.

 In 1910, the Wright Company placed its testing operations at Huffman Prairie Flying Field; the Wright Company also operated its Wright Flying School on the site.
 Through the Flying School, the Wright Company trained more than a hundred pilots, including the aviators for the Wright Exhibition Team and early military aviators, including Henry H. "Hap" Arnold and Thomas DeWitt Milling.
 The United States Army Signal Corps purchased the field in 1917 and renamed it, along with 2,000 adjacent acres (8 km2), Wilbur Wright Field.
 In 1948 the area was merged with nearby Patterson Field to become Wright-Patterson Air Force Base.